These Vegan Breakfast Sausages with Apple, Maple and Lentils are packed with fibre are are 100% gluten free, soy free, egg free and nut free!

 You know what one of my all time favourite food smells is?
 Maple breakfast sausages cooking up on a Sunday morning.
-Since I now try really hard to eat more plant based meals, I have been experimenting with new ways to get my fix.
-These maple infused vegan breakfast sausages are made without any soy faux meat, but rather are packed with mushrooms, lentils, apples, sage and a hint of maple syrup to give that spicy cozy flavour experience without the meat.
+Since I now try really hard to eat more plant-based meals, I have been experimenting with new ways to get my fix.
+This maple-infused vegan breakfast sausage recipe is made without any soy faux meat, but rather are packed with mushrooms, lentils, apples, sage and a hint of maple syrup to give that spicy cozy flavour experience without the meat.

 These vegan bangers are surprisingly easy to make.
 Here’s what you will need to make this recipe: